Maggie's HBOT chamber for cancer

 Generally these consumer chambers run about US$10,000-$20,000.
 HBOT USA is a great company whose owners I know and love.

-My official recommendation for having a higher pressure chamber at home include:
+My official recommendation for having a higher pressure chamber at home includes:

 1. Consult with a licensed healthcare professional: Before attempting to use a higher pressure chamber at home, it is important to consult with a licensed healthcare professional to determine if it is safe and appropriate for your condition.